-If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Headteacher.
-If the concern is with regards to the Headteacher, it must be referred to the chair of governors.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
+If the concern is with regards to the headteacher, it must be referred to the chair of governors, which is Colin Woolford (cwoolford@taywood.lancs.sch.uk).

-Any concerns regarding the safeguarding practices at the school will be raised with the Headteacher, and the necessary whistleblowing procedures will be followed, as outlined in the [Whistleblowing Policy](#).
-If a staff member feels unable to raise an issue with the Headteacher, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).
+Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).